From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Background and Related Work

 While robust privacy-preserving methods are well-established for data types like speech \cite{abdullah2018sensing}, text \cite{sousa2023keep}, and facial images \cite{chen2018vgan}, their application to location data presents unique challenges.
-Formal techniques, such as differential privacy \cite{xiao2015protecting} for location-based applications, provide mathematical guarantees by altering the original data by adding noise or transform the original data by mathematics functions, which often associate with a high cost to data utility.
-In the context of behavioral modeling, such an approach can alter the data so significantly that it obscures the subtle nuances of a person's location experience, which in turn affects the explainability of the application.
+Formal techniques, such as differential privacy \cite{xiao2015protecting} for location-based applications, provide mathematical guarantees by altering the original data through noise injection or mathematical transformation, which is often associated with a high cost to data utility.
+In the context of behavioral modeling, such an approach can alter the data so significantly that it obscures the subtle nuances of a person's location experience, which in turn affects the \textit{explainability} and \textit{user trust} of the application.

-Another important method for protecting location data is obfuscation (or spatial cloaking) \cite{yin2015re}, where coordinates are intentionally made less precise to enhance user privacy.
-However, this approach still involves storing users’ sensitive location data, which poses a significant privacy risk.
+Another important method for protecting location data is obfuscation (or spatial cloaking) \cite{yin2015re, baten2023predicting}, where coordinates are intentionally made less precise to enhance user privacy.
+However, this approach still involves either storing users’ sensitive location data, which poses a significant privacy risk, or using third-party API (for example, Foursquare \cite{morshed2019prediction}, Google Maps API \cite{zhang2026narrativesense,zhang2024aware}) to perform data transformation, which poses a threat by \textit{sharing data} to third-party services.